bbc/vc2_conformance/docs/source/user_guide/installation.rst

 From ``.tar.gz.`` packages (advanced)
 `````````````````````````````````````

-The VC-2 conformance software may be installed from Python packages.
+The VC-2 conformance software can be installed from Python packages.
 The
 following packages are required:

 * ``vc2_data_tables-X.Y.Z.tar.gz``